norbajunior/machinist/README.md

 ## Guard conditions

-We could be implementing a state machine to an eletronic door, and we have the need to validate the passcode to unlock it.
-In this scenario we have a condition to go to the next state depending  whether the passcode is valid or not.
+We could implement a state machine for an eletronic door by having to validate the passcode to unlock it.
+In this scenario we should have a condition to go to the next state based whether the passcode is valid or not.
 Follow the graph below representing it:

 ![state-machine-diagram](./assets/check-passcode.png)

-In order to have this condition to the `unlock` event use the `event` macro passing the `guard` option with a function to evaluate it:
+In order to have this condition to the `unlock` event use the `event` macro passing the `guard` option with a one-arity function to evaluate it:

 ```elixir
 # ..